Privacy Notice .

 The information we collect and what we do with it

 Stillwaters uses the information you give us to process donations, to keep you informed about our work, and/or to contact you to access our services.
-We will only use the information that we collect about you lawfully in accordance with the Data Protection Act 1998 and the General Data Protection Regulation.
+We will only use the information that we collect about you lawfully in accordance with the Data Protection Act 2018 and the UK General Data Protection Regulation.
 We never pass on this information to any third-party persons, companies or other organisations.
 When joining our mailing list, accessing our services, or making a donation, we collect some or all of the following information:

 Your name and address, including postcode

 The amount and frequency (if giving regularly) of your donation and any associated gift aid

 Stillwaters may seek further information for one or more of the following reasons:

 - To assess your eligibility for some of our services

 - To ensure we provide the right service

 - To help safeguard you in the provision of services

 - To monitor equality and diversity in the provision of services